-3.3 FIRST AID
+8.3.
+FIRST AID

-- 3.3.1 Local arrangements for each site must detail the requirements for First Aid and comply with the following. - a) Each site must have one person responsible for the First Aid duty rota which is kept available at the site with copies at reception and help desk.
-Procedures and facilities must be in place to ensure that the Duty First Aider (DFA) can be contacted without delay.
-DFA's have a responsibility to make arrangements if they are unable to fulfil their duties for such reasons as leaving the building or the site. - b) First Aiders will be appointed by the Operations Department or the local Safety Staff.
-They must inform the Operations Department and the local Safety Staff if they are leaving or moving away from their original work location. - c) Training courses for First Aid qualifications are arranged as necessary by the Operations Department and or the local Safety Staff.
+- 8.3.1.
+Local arrangements for each site must detail the requirements for First Aid and comply with the following. - a) Each Client's site will be asked for details of their first aid arrangements, and an agreement will be made to ensure that our employees can access First Aid Assistance in the event of an injury or ill-health - b) First Aiders will be appointed by the Operations Department or the local Safety Staff.
+They must inform the Operations Department and the local Safety Staff if they are leaving or moving away from their original work location. - c) Training courses for First Aid qualifications are arranged as necessary by the Operations Department and or the local Safety Staff. - d) One person on each site must be responsible for ensuring the supply of First Aid equipment is maintained.
+First Aid boxes will be kept available and must only contain the statutory contents store cupboards must be controlled. - e) Each First Aider will be given a pack for their own use whilst on duty for which they will be responsible. - f) All company vehicles will be provided with appropriate emergency First Aid kits.